-Doing a mower oil change especially on a modern mower is a gift, the manufacturers are making them so diy user friendly, I doubt you’ll need a tool.
+Doing a mower oil change, especially on a modern mower, is a gift; the manufacturers are making them so DIY and user-friendly that I doubt you’ll need a tool.

 So when should you do a mower oil change?
-Lawn mower engine oil should changed at least once per season or every 50 hours of operation.
-Most engines will take a !/2 quart (.6lt) of 10w30 engine oil.
+Lawnmower engine oil should change at least once per season or every 50 hours of operation.
+Most engines will take a 1/2 quart (.6lt) of 10w30 engine oil.

 When to Tune-up